 - Southernmost Point Guest House – this guest house is located in the heart of all the action, right on Duval Street.
 Check for rates and more details.

-- Margaritaville Key West Resort & Marina – This waterfront resort is centrally located in Old Town and is walking distance to everything.
+- Margaritaville Key West Resort & Marina – This waterfront resort is centrally located in Old Town and is within walking distance of everything.
 Check for rates and more details.

 - The Marker Resort – we loved staying at the Marker Resort, one of our favourite Key West, Florida resorts.
 It is tucked away from all the nightlife but close enough to all the main attractions.
 Check for rates and more details.

 - Airbnb Key West -When I’m not staying at a hotel, I love booking our stays through Airbnb.
 An Airbnb can provide an authentic local experience.
 If you are traveling with a family, Airbnb is great as you can often get more space by renting an entire house for less money than a hotel stay.
 Click here to get $40 USD off your first stay. and you can also get $15 off an experience.